VileDeg/pacman-qt/README.txt

+Nothing was generated using QT Creator.
+All UI elements were created manually.

 Implemented functionality:
 - Everything stated in the task description was implemented:
 - - Loding of different maps from text files.